 In every human joint, there are lubricated fluid-filled sacs that serve as cushioning between the bones and between bone and muscle.
 Together with cartilage, they allow for smooth movement of the joints.
 When these sacs become inflamed, the condition is known as bursitis.

 Inflammation can be a result of trauma, overuse, or infection.
-If it was caused by infection, it’s known as septic bursitis.
+If it is caused by infection, it’s known as septic bursitis.

 A person may develop bursitis in any joint.
 The most common symptoms of bursitis include: